algosup/2024-2025-project-1-fpga-team-6/Documents/Management/projectCharter.md

 ## Project Overview

 This project aims to create a Frogger game using the FPGA (Field Programmable Gate Array) technology.
-With the Go-Board provided by Russell MERRICK and ALGOSUP, we'll handle input, output, screen display and even memory management.
+With the Go-Board provided by Russell MERRICK and ALGOSUP, we'll handle input, output, screen display and even memory management with the Verilog programming language.

 ## Project Goals